 - Tunnels along wood grain

 Formosan termites are the most destructive type of termite found in the southeastern United States.
 They tend to have larger nests than subterranean termites and, as a result, cause more damage once they move in.
 Formosan termites often have heads darker than their bodies.
 Signs of Formosan termites include:

 - Nests in walls

-Drywood termites, unlike other species, feast on dry, solid wood.
+Drywood termites, unlike other species, feast on dry, solid wood like furniture and can take years to become noticeable.
 They can be found in much of the southern U.S. Signs of drywood termites include:

 - Hard waste pellets